 If you copied the Steam config, you can just adjust the path section of the file to match.
 Be sure to set

-You should now see the Factorio launching screen.
+Try running your copy of factorio.app and you should see the Factorio launching screen.
 Once you reach the Main Menu, select Exit to quit the game.
-Although the game is now able to run, this version is still using the shared game files from your Application Support folder, so it won't be able to run alongside the Steam version.
-That's the next part.
+Although the game is now able to run, this version is still using the shared game files from your Application Support folder, so it won’t be able to run alongside the Steam version.
+That’s the next part.

-Step 5: Get Factorio to use your new config file
+6. Get Factorio to use your new config file #